satellitesmash/website/README.md

-# pnwultimate
+# waultimate
-Website for the PNW Smash Bros Ultimate Scene
+Website for the Washington Smash Bros Ultimate Scene